-Small Group Activity: At your table, examine Amy's case and discuss how you might discuss this release of information (ROI) request with Amy.
+Small Group Activity: In your small group, examine Amy's case and discuss how you might discuss this release of information (ROI) request with Amy.

 - What questions would you ask Amy? - What information would you want Amy to have? - What are alternatives to a full release of records?